tjchester/tjchester.github.io/_posts/2016-09-03-using-the-bpod-gem.md

 ## Installing the Gem

 First we need to install the [bpod](https://rubygems.org/gems/bpod) gem.
 Normally you would just execute the command below.

 ```
 $ gem install bpod
 ```

-### RVM Instructions
+### RVM / rbenv Instructions

-If you are running the [*Ruby Version Manager*](https://rvm.io) (i.e. rvm) then there are some additional steps that must be completed first.
+If you are using either the [*Ruby Version Manager*](https://rvm.io) (i.e. rvm) or [*rbenv*](https://github.com/rbenv/rbenv) to manage your Ruby installation then there are some additional steps that must be completed first.
 Later in this article we will be using *launchd* to schedule the daily execution of the gem's functionality.
-In order for all of the components to be available to launchd, you will need to setup an RVM [*Named Gemset*](https://rvm.io/gemsets/basics) first.
+In order for all of the components to be available to launchd, there are some additional steps that must be completed.

+#### RVM

+If you are using RVM then you will need to setup an RVM [*Named Gemset*](https://rvm.io/gemsets/basics) first.
 This is easy to do and the steps below demonstrate creating a gemset named *bpod*.

 ```
 $ rvm gemset create bpod